Like most goods and services, extended warranty policies often come with the option of getting refunds.

 As with any and all insurance policies, it’s always important to read the fine print for exclusions and eligibility.
 The last thing you want is to think you’re still covered, and make decisions based on that assumption, only to later discover that you were wrong.

-For example: many vehicle warranty policies have kilometer caps for refund eligibility.
-Once a kilometer threshold has been crossed, there goes your chance at getting a refund.
+For example, many vehicle warranty policies have kilometer caps for refund eligibility.
+Once a kilometer threshold has been crossed, there goes your chance of getting a refund.

 Claims erase your right to a refund

 This one might seem obvious, but some people still miss it.
 For most policies, any time you make a claim it waives your chance to collect a refund at a later date.
 Why?
 Because if an insurance company has already paid you money for a claim then your premium is considered to have been used up.
 Warranties often add a “no claims bonus” hoping it will deter you from making a claim at all.
 Will you decide not to make that $500 claim hoping to get a $1500 refund?
 What about the next time a breakdown happens and you didn’t claim the first one?

 All policies with refund options at expiry have a timeframe where the request has to be made.
 For example, 30 days after the policy has expired.
 Some companies will offer you something back if you miss this deadline, but not the full refund amount that you would have been entitled to otherwise.

 How much refund you’re entitled to often depends on how much of your policy has lapsed.
 For example, most insurance policies offer refunds on a “pro-rata” basis.
 The website Insuranceopedia gives a good example of how this works: